 Raising a child to be truly multilingual also requires that you impart an understanding of the culture in which that language is based.
 For many, this means showing your child or children the family and local traditions and celebrations that are important.
 Thanksgiving in Canada and the USA.
 Cinco de Mayo in Mexico.
 St Martins in our area of Germany.
 Christmas.
-But what do you do when your Christmas traditions are different and how do you go about combining Christmas cultures?
+But what do you do when your Christmas traditions are different?
+Here are a few tips on how to combine Christmas cultures?

 Our Christmas differences

 As many of you know, I am Australian and Peter is German.
 We want Miss M to celebrate Christmas in both cultures and to want to celebrate both when she is over.

 Christmas in Germany means Christmas markets, Glühwein and Kinderglühwein, Christmas baking, warm gloves and snow if we are lucky.
 Gifts often include warm clothing, games to be played inside where it is warm and dry, or things to be used skiing or